InceptionXML: A Lightweight Framework with Synchronized Negative Sampling for Short Text Extreme Classification: Abstract

 \section{Abstract}

-Automatic annotation of short-text data to a large number of target labels, referred to as Short Text Extreme Classification, has found numerous applications including prediction of related searches and product recommendation tasks.
-In this paper, we propose a convolutional architecture \textsc{InceptionXML} which is light-weight, yet powerful, and robust to the inherent lack of word-order in short-text queries encountered in search and recommendation tasks.
+Automatic annotation of short-text data to a large number of target labels, referred to as Short Text Extreme Classification, has found numerous applications including prediction of related searches and product recommendation.
+In this paper, we propose a convolutional architecture \textsc{InceptionXML} which is light-weight, yet powerful, and robust to the inherent lack of word-order in short-text queries encountered in search and recommendation.
 We demonstrate the efficacy of applying convolutions by recasting the operation along the embedding dimension instead of the word dimension as applied in conventional CNNs for text classification.
-Towards scaling our model to datasets with millions of labels, we also propose \textsc{InceptionXML+} framework which improves upon the shortcomings of the recently proposed dynamic hard-negative mining technique for label shortlisting by synchronizing the label-shortlister and extreme classifier. \textsc{InceptionXML+} not only reduces the inference time to half but is also an order of magnitude smaller than previous state-of-the-art \textsc{Astec} in terms of model size.
-Through our proposed models, we outperform all existing approaches on popular benchmark datasets.
+Towards scaling our model to datasets with millions of labels, we also propose \textsc{SyncXML} pipeline which improves upon the shortcomings of the recently proposed dynamic hard-negative mining technique for label shortlisting by synchronizing the label-shortlister and extreme classifier. \textsc{SyncXML} not only reduces the inference time to half but is also an order of magnitude smaller than state-of-the-art \textsc{Astec} in terms of model size.
+Through a comprehensive empirical comparison, we show that not only can \textsc{InceptionXML} outperform existing approaches on benchmark datasets but also the transformer baselines requiring only 2\% FLOPs.
+The code for \textsc{InceptionXML} is available at \url{https://github.com/xmc-aalto/inceptionxml}.